Macaque Monkeys Explained

 Young Macaques and Play

-Young macaques are active and playful.
-They chase, climb, wrestle, jump, grab, and test social boundaries.
-Play helps them build strength, coordination, confidence, and social understanding.
+Young macaques chase, climb, wrestle, jump, grab, and test social boundaries.
+Play helps them build coordination, strength, and social understanding.
+To humans, young macaques can look like chaos machines.
+To the group, they are learning how monkey society works.

 The CyberMunkiez Side of Macaques